arshadmoolla/hoof-website/README.md

 This is the code for the fully responsive HOOF! website.

-The website also features a fun app written using JavaScript that converts the age of a cat or dog into the approximate human years.
+The website also features a fun app made with JavaScript that converts the age of a cat or dog into the approximate human years.